netresearch/t3x-universal-messenger/README.md

 - Channel: Newsletter_LIVE
 - Recipient: Recipient list with customer addresses

-Using the setting "newsletter" => "testChannelSuffix" and "liveChannelSuffix", this suffix can be adapted to the setting in Universal Messenger.
+Using the setting `newsletter` => `testChannelSuffix` and `liveChannelSuffix`, this suffix can be adapted to the setting in Universal Messenger.

 ### Backend user configuration
-Use the backend user setting in the "Universal Messenger" tab to allow individual backend users specific rights for sending via individual newsletter channels.
+Use the backend user setting in the `Universal Messenger` tab to allow individual backend users specific rights for sending via individual newsletter channels.

 ![Backend user configuration](Documentation/BackendUserConfiguration.png)